neuroinformatics-unit/HowTo/docs/source/open_science/Data-sharing.md

 In all cases, using a repository that can create a [DOI](https://www.doi.org/) will help increase citations.

 ### Structure
-There is no single best way to structure your data, but it must be in a form that allows users to easily re-use it for their own purposes.
+There is no single best way to structure your data, but it must be in a form that allows users to easily reuse it for their own purposes.
 This may be by adopting specific file formats (such as [NeuroData Without Borders](https://www.nwb.org/)).
 Alternatively the data could be organised within a standardised project folder structure.
 Many labs have their own system, but those starting from scratch may wish to use the [SWC-Blueprint data structure](https://swc-blueprint.neuroinformatics.dev/).

 **However the data is structured, all relevant metadata must be included with the raw data.**